“A New Profit Center” Developed Without Science

 4) My results with horses with incisor malocclusions – Any variance to a perfect horizontal occlusion is secondary to something causing the horse to chew in an uneven way.
 The number one reason I have seen for this is sharp points causing buccal ulcers and chronic pain.
 The horse chews in a way to avoid the pain much like a man walks lopsided if one leg hurts.
 The second reason to cause uneven chewing is an over-erupted tooth such as 311 and 411 hooks.
 In every horse I have seen with uneven incisors each has been in good body condition.
 One of my expressions is, “I have never seen a skinny parrot mouthed horse.”
 The same is true for uneven incisors.
 Smoothing all sharp points of the cheek teeth always improves their chewing.
 Again, no study has been done involving just reducing the points, reducing just the over-erupted incisors, or both.

 5) No, I have not looked into “camping” as my belief in its’ theory is doubtful.

 Finally, I want to thank you for asking me my opinion on incisors in horses.
 I believe that horses have survived for many years without our interference.
 I also believe in doing what is in the best interest of the horse.
-Reducing incisors and balancing them is something I have looked at for two decades and I am not convinced that it is the right thing to do.
+Reducing incisors and balancing them is something I have looked at for three decades and I am not convinced that it is the right thing to do.
 In a personal conversation with Dr Paddy Dixon in Scotland (co-author of Equine Dentistry with Dr Easly) in 2003, he said that the United Kingdom is moving away from recommending incisor reductions as they are secondary to a primary event in the cheek teeth area.
 In addition they have caused the death of several horses.
 Later that year the same thing was said at the AAEP equine dentistry wet lab.
 That was enough for me to end the discussion on the subject.